 Maths is taught throughout the school in a progressive way, with a very visual approach using real objects, moving to the more abstract and formal approaches.
 Lessons are planned using real-life experiences and move to Functional Maths accreditation higher up the school.

 At WFS we recognise the importance of regular exercise to support pupil health and well-being development.
 All pupils receive two PE sessions a week.
 One of these may be swimming.
-Some pupils will also receive additional swimming sessions as part of their physiotherapy programmes.
+Some pupils will also receive additional swimming sessions as part of their physiotherapy programmes from their EHCP.

 Upper School accreditation routes range from ASDAN Personal Progress at Entry Level 1 to GCSE options.
 Subject content support the continued development of key communication, English, Maths and Science skills and pupils choose options from creative subjects; Art, Design Technology & Food Technology, completing courses at relevant levels.